 v.
 Child Care

-The main laboratory in Heidelberg has an on campus, partly subsidised crèche and kindergarten for ages three months to six years.
+The main laboratory in Heidelberg has an on-campus, partly subsidised crèche and kindergarten for ages three months to six years.

 vi.
 Education Grant

 Non-resident staff members may receive an education grant for each child attending an educational establishment on a full-time basis in the host or in the home country.
-Resident staff members may be entitled to an education grant provided that all of the following conditions are fulfilled: the staff member (and their spouse) is not a national of the host country; the child is educated in the language of the country of which one of the parents is a national or in one of the three official languages, but not in the language of a host country; the child has not attended a school in the host country education system for longer than two years.
+Resident staff members may be entitled to an education grant provided that all of the following conditions are fulfilled: the staff member (and their life companion) is not a national of the host country; the child is educated in the language of the country of which one of the parents is a national or in one of the three official languages, but not in the language of a host country; the child has not attended a school in the host country education system for longer than two years.
 The annual maximum grant per academic year is three times the annual children allowance.

 vii.
 Medical Examination